 JON HAMILTON: The zebra finch is the second bird to have its entire genome sequenced.
 The first was the chicken.
 But David Clayton from the University of Illinois says you can't find out much about human speech from a chicken.

-Dr. DAVID CLAYTON (University of Illinois): The clucks that they make are not learned.
+DAVID CLAYTON: The clucks that they make are not learned.
 They don't have to hear any other bird to learn how to do that cluck.

 HAMILTON: On the other hand, Clayton says male zebra finches have a very sophisticated song that they have to learn.